zuozhenggh/learning-library/solutions-library/ebs-extend/introduction/introduction.md

 ## About this workshop

 This 2-part workshop is an extension of previous workshop.
-It showcases the use of enabling OCI services: DataSafe and Logging Analytics to extend your EBS environment
+It showcases the use of enabling OCI services: DataSafe and Logging Analytics to extend your EBS environment.

+In order to complete this lab you will need the resources created in the [Lift and Shift On-Premises EBS to OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=672&clear=180&session=5980193088668)

 Estimated Workshop Time: 1.5 hours